wrpaape/red_black/README.md

 insert `key` into the container
 If `key` is not already present in the container, an insertion is attempted.
 If the insertion succeeds, `1` is returned.
-If the key is already present, the container is untouched and `0` is returned.
+If `key` is already present, the container is untouched and `0` is returned.
 If a memory allocation failure occurs, `-1` is returned.

 **add**